yadler97/unbelievable-minecraft-mod/README.md

 - consists of multiple parts that are randomly put together during generation
 - may have special rooms with treasure chests and/or a basement with treasure chests and mob spawners

+## Enchantments

+### Smelting

+- smelts mined blocks directly without needing a furnace
+- cannot be obtained using an enchantment table
+- is incompatible with Silk Touch
+- gives no experience orbs when mining

 ## Config

 ### Server Config